An Innovative, High-Performing and Sustainable Organization

 20% |

-Emergency Communications Interoperability
+Emergency Communications Interoperability (MT)

 Public Safety is paramount to the safety and security of the residents of Coral Springs.
 Data interoperability is emerging as a key public safety requirement, especially after the Marjory Stoneman Douglas tragedy.
 The city is in the final stages of implementing a solution, pending Broward County approval, to connect to their CAD test environment.
 This will allow the computer systems from different agencies to communicate with each other regardless of disparate software.
 This emergency communications interoperability solution will provide closest available unit dispatch, decrease call transfer times and accurately share incident information across jurisdictions, thereby reducing response times for incidents.